ImpossibleOrganism/enis-oni-tools/README.md

 be able to install the code via `cargo`, `pip`, and `npm`.
 Additionally, I want to host the tools on `github.io`.
 It's going to take me a bit to get all the tooling working though.

+## It's been a while

+This project is my way to learn a few things (Rust, Angular, TypeScript), so it's probably pretty bizarre in its design.
+I'm also going to have to put a few notes here for when I come back to the project after a few months (as I am right now) so that I know what's going on.

 ## Goals

 Okay so here's the first goal that I have: scale a reaction.